 National Retail Payments Committee (NRPC)

-- availability and accessibility of cash;
+- the availability and accessibility of cash;

-- acceptance of cash;
+- the acceptance of cash;

-- monitoring of regulatory developments.
+- regulatory developments.

-- consumer organisations;
+- consumer protection organisations;

 - financial sector representatives;